-For samples containing a low amount of cells (e.g., serum and plasma), the yield of nucleic acids obtained can be below 1 μg and is therefore difficult to quantify using a spectrophotometer.
+For samples containing a low amount of cells (e.g., serum), the yield of viral or bacterial nucleic acids obtained can be below 1 μg and is therefore difficult to quantify using a spectrophotometer.
 In addition, eluates prepared with carrier RNA may contain much more carrier RNA than target nucleic acids.
-The QIAamp 96 Virus QIAcube HT Kit recovers total nucleic acids.
-Therefore, cellular DNA and RNA and circulating cell-free nucleic acids will be co-purified along with viral RNA and DNA (and bacterial nucleic acid if present) and cannot be distinguished using spectrophotometric measurements.
-We recommend using quantitative amplification methods such as quantitative real-time PCR or real-time RT-PCR to determine viral nucleic acid yields.
+The cador Pathogen 96 QIAcube HT protocol recovers total nucleic acids.
+Therefore, cellular DNA and RNA will be co-purified from any cells in the sample along with viral RNA and DNA and bacterial DNA and cannot be distinguished using spectrophotometric measurements.
+We recommend using quantitative amplification methods such as quantitative real-time PCR or real-time RT-PCR to determine pathogen nucleic acid yields.